datamapper/datamapper.github.com/getting-started.markdown

 This will issue the necessary `CREATE` statements (`DROP`ing the table first, if it exists) to define each storage according to their properties.
-After `auto_migrate!` has been run, the database should be in a pristine state, reset back to the starting state.
+After `auto_migrate!` has been run, the database should be in a pristine state.
+All the tables will be empty and match the model definitions.

-This can be too extreme, wiping out existing data, so you could also do:
+This wipes out existing data, so you could also do:

 {% highlight ruby %}
 DataMapper.auto_upgrade!